 The recognition of capital gains or losses from the transfer of certain assets between group companies are to be deferred until the asset is transferred to another group company or a non-group company.

-In the 2015 Tax Reform Act, the threshold ownership percentage for corporate dividend exclusion increased as illustrated in the following table.
+The threshold ownership percentage for corporate dividend exclusion is illustrated in the following table.

-The amendments apply to dividends received by a corporation on or after 1 April 2015.
-Before the amendments, the dividend income exclusion for an ‘affiliated domestic corporation’ was allowed to the extent that the shareholder ownership duration was for six months or more until the dividend declaration date.
-After the amendment, the holding period is changed to the six months or more until the fiscal year end for which the dividend will be paid.
-The dividend income exclusion for an ‘other domestic corporation‘ and ‘portfolio investment’ is allowed by reference to the ownership percentage as of the fiscal year end for which the dividend will be paid.
+The holding period of six months or more until the fiscal year-end for which the dividend will be paid is required to apply the dividend income exclusion for the ownership of more than 1/3 to 100%.
+The dividend income exclusion for an ‘other domestic corporation‘ and ‘portfolio investment’ is allowed by reference to the ownership percentage as of the fiscal year-end for which the dividend will be paid.

 |Type of investment